douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION.md

 ## 10. Planned Cultivation review sequence

-The remaining Cultivation certification work is intentionally divided into small checkpoints.
+The Cultivation certification work was intentionally divided into small checkpoints; all checkpoints are now complete.

 ```text
 A1 — inventory current strategy, legal choices, tests          COMPLETE